25 Awesome at-Home Raspberry Pi Project Ideas

 23 – Lawnmower robot

-This guy has created a robot able to mow the lawn and is based on a Raspberry Pi.
+This guy has created a lawn-mowing robot based on a Raspberry Pi.

-Like a commercial robot (yes, it exists), it will mow your lawn automatically, in a predefined area.
+Like a commercial robot (yes, it exists), it will automatically mow your lawn, within a predefined area.

-Limits are created through ultrasonic positioning nodes and a battery change station is installed to extend the mowing period.
+Boundaries are created by ultrasonic positioning nodes and a battery changing station is installed to extend the mowing time.

 For example, a web interface makes it possible to control the robot remotely.

-It even introduces a feature to change the role of the robot (for example to turn it into a snow plow in winter ^^).
+There is even a feature to change the role of the robot (for example, to turn it into a snow plow in winter ^^).

 I highly recommend taking a look at this project, even if it’s just out of curiosity